He’s one of my favourite actors and he’s the incredibly talented MARK RUFFALO.

-We’ve seen the comedy: in Rian Johnson’s The Brothers Bloom, Michel Gondry’s Eternal Sunshine of the Spotless Mind and as Paul the sperm donor dad Lisa Cholodenko’s spot on The Kids Are All Right; we’ve seen the romance: opposite Jennifer Garner in 13 Going on 30 and Reese Witherspoon in Just Like Heaven.
+We’ve seen him do the comedy: in Rian Johnson’s The Brothers Bloom, Michel Gondry’s Eternal Sunshine of the Spotless Mind and as Paul the sperm donor dad Lisa Cholodenko’s spot on The Kids Are All Right; we’ve seen the romance: opposite Jennifer Garner in 13 Going on 30 and Reese Witherspoon in Just Like Heaven.

-What seems to be a recurring theme though throughout a lot of his work, is that he’s often cast in a kind of everyman role.
+What seems to be a recurring theme throughout a lot of MARK RUFFALO‘s work, is that he’s often cast in a kind of everyman role.
 And what I admire about his performances is the ease at which he comes across on screen – what you see is relaxed and graceful.
 He trained with method wiz Stella Adler and so you always see portrayals of incredible depth but performances that seem slightly ragged around the edges, not super polished, which makes them all the more real.

 This focus shows in how he makes each line count, even if the person he’s playing, on the surface, appears laid back or without a focus – in The Kids Are All Right, Just Like Heaven and The Last Castle.
-He’s just a master of the unassuming – the realistic performance that doesn’t usually win awards, because it’s not that showy but that totally makes the piece work.
+He’s just a master of the unassuming – the realistic performance that doesn’t usually win awards because it’s not that showy but that totally makes the piece work.

 He hasn’t yet won an Oscar, though he was nominated for The Kids Are All Right but I’m sure that’ll come one day.
-Looking at what he has coming up (apart from a little movie called The Avengers) – there’s the long-awaited screen version of Larry Kramer’s landmark play about the arrival of AIDS, The Normal Heart – and even though it’s on cable TV, this will surely give him another Best Actor shot.
+Looking at what he has coming up (apart from a little movie called The Avengers where he’ll play the Hulk) – there’s the long-awaited screen version of Larry Kramer’s landmark play about the arrival of AIDS, The Normal Heart – and even though it’s on cable TV, this will surely give him another ‘Best Actor’ shot.
 What a great part Ned Weeks is for him, possibly pushing him into territory we haven’t seen before.
 At the start of the piece, he’s a man who’s just moving through his comfortable life with relative ease but when his lover contracts this new illness, he becomes a spokesman for change.